-A security token is a small electronic device that generates a one time password, entered when you log into Police Bank Internet and Mobile Banking.
+A security token is a small electronic device that generates a One Time Security Code, entered when you log into Police Bank Internet and Mobile Banking.
 It provides an extra layer of security of your details to help counteract fraudulent internet attacks.
 Read More.
 All Members registering new Internet Banking access will be issued with a security token.

-1Call 131 728 (Mon-Fri 8am – 6pm) & after security identification you will be issued with your Access Code.
+1Call 131 728 (Mon-Fri 8am – 6pm) & after security identification you will be issued with your Password.

 2 Log in to Internet Banking from home page.

-3 Sign-in using your Police Bank Member number and issued Access Code.
+3 Sign-in using your Police Bank Member number and issued Password.
 You will need to enter the second field of verification.

 4 Read through the terms and conditions.

-5 Re-enter your issued access code and then enter a new access code of your choice (access code must contain a minimum 8 and a maximum of 15 characters with a minimum of 1 number).
-Re-enter your new access code.
+5 Re-enter your issued Password and then enter a new Password of your choice (Password must contain a minimum 8 and a maximum of 15 characters with a minimum of 1 number).
+Re-enter your new Password.

-6 Click on “Accept terms and submit new access code” to acknowledge your understanding.
+6 Click on “Accept terms and submit new Password” to acknowledge your understanding.

 7 Begin Internet Banking!